kpacquer/prell/docs/admin_guide/configuring_the_insight_iq_system.rst

 1. Open an SSH connection to the InsightIQ virtual machine and log in.

-2. In a text editor, open the ``/etc/isilon/insightiq.ini`` file, and specify the values for the following options.
+2. In any text editor, open the ``/etc/isilon/insightiq.ini`` file, and specify the values for the following options.

    +-------------------+----------------------------------------+
    | Option            | Description                            |